 - 1. Hold workers compensation insurance

 - 2. Provide information relating to how employees can make a claim.
 This may include displaying a poster relating to injuries at work - check your state or territory WorkSafe website for specific requirements

 - a.
+VIC If you are injured at work poster

+- b.
 NSW If you get injured at work poster

 - 3. Provide information to employees regarding a return-to-work program check your state or territory WorkSafe website for specific requirements

 - a.
 NSW Return to work program

+- b.
+WA Return to work program

 - 4. Ensure staff incident reports are completed for all near-miss injuries or injuries, complete an injury register to record near-miss injuries and injuries.

 - 5. Ensure staff injuries are reported to workers compensation insurer and state/territory WorkSafe within 48 hours.
 See each state or territory for information about injuries or serious incidents which are reportable to WorkSafe

 - a.
 SafeWork NSW 13 10 50

 - b.
 WorkSafe VIC 13 23 60

 - c.
 WorkSafe QLD 1300 362 128

 - d.
-SafeWork SA 1800 777 209

-- e.
-WorkSafe NT 1800 019 115

-- f.
-WorkSafe WA 1800 678 198 - g.
+SafeWork SA 1800 777 209 - e.
+WorkSafe NT 1800 019 115 - f.
+WorkSafe WA 1300 307 877 or 1800 678 198 - g.
 WorkSafe TAS 1300 366 322 - h.
-WorkSafe ACT Business hours: 6207 3000, After hours: 0419120028 - 6.
+WorkSafe ACT 13 2281 After hours: 0419120028 - 6.
 Support the employee with the following - a.
 Assist with Doctor appointment and certificate of capacity - b.
 Identify suitable duties based on certificate of capacity - c.
 Consider modification of existing duties - d.
 Consider modify of the workplace - 7.
 Assist with participation of workers injury management plan upon return to work in consultation with insurer and medical practitioner, including providing suitable work conditions and alternative suitable employment if pre-injury role is unsuitable.

-THE APPROVED PROVIDER, NOMINATED SUPERVISOR AND AND MANAGEMENT IS COMMITTED TO:
+THE APPROVED PROVIDER, NOMINATED SUPERVISOR AND MANAGEMENT IS COMMITTED TO: